New York ADA Website Compliance Guide

 Recent New York ADA Lawsuit Cases

-Serial plaintiff statistics - 66% of 2024 cases filed by just 5 law firms
+Serial plaintiff concentration - 66% of 2024 cases filed by just 5 law firms, 41% targeted previously-sued entities

 Major New York Cities Affected